 Audit report means a document in which an independent accountant indicates the scope the audit made and sets forth an opinion regarding the financial statement taken as a whole, or an assertion to the effect that an overall opinion cannot be expressed.
-When an overall opinion cannot be expressed, the reasons therefor shall be stated.
+When an Start Printed Page 38572overall opinion cannot be expressed, the reasons therefor shall be stated.

 Bank written in title case, means a Federal Home Loan Bank established under section 12 of the Bank Act (12 U.S.C.
 1432).